Pelican Lake Fishing Report

 Try State Rock Point in Susan Bay early/mid summer.
 Fish the point and the rock pile.
 Use live bait with a bobber, or a road runner.
 Late summer/fall fish Johnson Point on the South Shore with the same baits.
 6' water in both locations.

 Northern Pike fishing begins early also.
 Again, being a predominately weedy lake, Pelican provides fantastic habitat for Pike and typically if your catching nothing else, you will still have your limit of them.
 They tend to be found just about anywhere in the lake, but are easiest to catch trolling with a big spoon, or casting with a spinner bait around one of the many rock reefs or weed lines.
 Northern fishing trends typically do not change through-out the season.
-Average depth 8' Average size 24" Possession limit 3.
-There is a slot limit on Northern Pike from 24-36".
-You are allowed to keep one over 36".
+Average depth 8' Average size 24" Possession limit 10.
+There is a slot limit on Northern Pike from 22-26".
+You are allowed to keep 2 over 26".

 Try casting with a spinner bait around any of the rock marker buoys in early season.
 Mid to late season, try trolling the weed line south of Strand Island with a spoon or Rapala.